Meghan Markle Makes A Surprise Solo Trip To New York City For This Reason

 Markle recently guest-edited the September issue of British Vogue, where she used her voice to feature women whom she believed were “Forces for Change.”
 Some of these powerful and iconic women included Laverne Cox, Jane Fonda, Selma Hayek, Yara Shahidi, and Christy Turlington.

 The cover of the publication featured 15 world-leading women whom the duchess believes to be reshaping public life for global good.
-They were personally chosen by The Duchess of Sussex, and British Vogue’s editor-in-chief Edward Enninful.
+They were personally chosen by the Duchess of Sussex, and British Vogue’s Editor-in-Chief Edward Enninful.